-If you’re in a car-on-car collision and it’s determined the other driver was 100% at fault, your mandatory DCPD insurance will pay for the damage to your vehicle.
+If you’re in a car-on-car collision and it’s determined the other driver was 100% at fault, your DCPD insurance will pay for the damage to your vehicle.
 But if you were more than 25% at fault, DCPD will cover the cost of some damages, but not the 25% portion that you were at fault for.
-By opting into collision coverage, you can rest easy knowing the repair cost of any accident will be covered, regardless of how much fault is assigned to you.
+By opting into collision coverage and having DCPD, you can rest easy knowing the repair cost of any accident will be covered, regardless of how much fault is assigned to you.

 Collision insurance is also helpful in single-driver cases.
 If you accidentally drive into a tree or a signpost, DCPD will not apply and it will fall on your collision insurance to cover the costs — as long as you have it.